My Experience With Testosterone (TRT)

 To some extent, testosterone is like a peacock tail.
 High levels of testosterone help with signaling “good genes” but at the expense of longevity.
 Testosterone’s effect on longevity is U-shaped and high levels of androgens are quite bad for every organ system other than the musculoskeletal system and perhaps insulin sensitivity.

 Surprisingly, coming off was much easier than expected.
 I simply stopped injections.
-I lost a bunch of water weight and my face looked overall much better.
 After 1 month I was back to my baseline, which is in the 600-700 ng/dl range.
 Some people have issues with coming off and recovering their natural levels, particularly if they have been using higher doses (e.g., for bodybuilding purposes).
 Fortunately, I was not one of them.

 Thoughts on current trends